 New Promotion-Handy Worker Program sponsored by Antelope Valley Health Partners to assist in free minor repairs, wheel chair ramps, grab bars, minor plumbing and electrical, broken windows, heating and air conditioning.
 Visit www.AVPH.org or call 661-942-4719 ext, 217 and get the work started!

 Operation Healthy Homecoming sponsored by Mental Health Awareness to assist our Veterans in coordinating services, benefits assistance, housing and placement, temporary financial assistance, jobs, and Veteran status just to name a few benefits.
 Contact 661-579-8301 or visit their offices at 506 W. Jackman St, Lancaster, CA 93534 OR 1609 E. Palmdale Blvd Suite E, Palmdale C 93550.
 Veterans and their families deserve a coordinated effort to find secure housing, essential physical care, mental health counciling, employment asisstance, and empowerment.

-Nominate a Neighborhood- We will coordinate with Antelope Valley Illegal Dumping Task force to have two roll off bins monthly to clean up our deserts.
+Nominate a Neighborhood- Are you Interested in cleaning up your neighborhood desert?
+We will coordinate with Antelope Valley Illegal Dumping Task force to have two roll off bins monthly to clean up our deserts.
 They will provide us the bins, but we need you to nominate an area and provide the volunteers to clean up our deserts, and neighborhoods.
 Perhaps you have an elderly or disabled neighbor that needs their yard cleaned up!
 Contact us at firstname.lastname@example.org or email@example.com or visit us on Facebook at Lake Los Angele Rural Town Council to nominate an area near you!

 Do you have any safety concerns?
 Stop signs, painted cross walks, stop lights, school safety zones, street lights, sidewalks?
 There is funding, and resources that are coming so speak out and let us know your concerns!